webdenim/material-components-kit/_pages/index.md

           Utility library for Material Components for the Web.
         </h2>
         <p class="mk-section__description">
-          Material Kit provides a set of Bootstrap-like utility classes for MDC-Web to simplify front-end development.
+          Material Components Kit provides a set of Bootstrap-like utility classes for MDC-Web to simplify front-end development.
         </p>
       </div>